flimflam-austin/hugo-cms-test/content/quick_reads/20200731-john-lewis-editorial/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“I urge you to answer the highest calling of your heart and stand up for what you truly believe…Now it is your turn to let freedom ring.”_
+      <div><blockquote><em>“I urge you to answer the highest calling of your
+      heart and stand up for what you truly believe…Now it is your turn to let freedom ring.”</em></blockquote><p></p></div>
     citation: JOHN LEWIS
     _key: 21bf63590249
   - order: 1
     useCheckmark: true
     body: >-
-      Congressman Lewis wrote an essay shortly before his death for The New York Times to publish on the day of his funeral, which took place today in
+      <div><p>Congressman Lewis wrote an essay shortly before his death for The
-      Atlanta: "In my life I have done all I can to demonstrate that the way of peace, the way of love and nonviolence is the more excellent way."
-Read
+      New York Times to publish on the day of his funeral, which took place today in Atlanta: "In my life I have done all I can to demonstrate that the way of peace, the way of love and nonviolence is the more excellent way."
+Read More:</p><p></p></div>
-      More:
     citation: VIEW SOURCES
     _key: 520bf8332278